PURPLE-ORCA/ORCASCOUTE/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).

+**TL;DR**: You can view, study, and learn from this code, but you cannot use it for commercial purposes.
+Attribution is required.